Pepsi Stuff

 Pepsi Stuff was a major loyalty program launched by PepsiCo, first in North America on March 28, 1996 and then around the world, featuring premiums — such as T-shirts, hats, denim and leather jackets, bags, and mountain bikes — that could be purchased with Pepsi Points through the Pepsi Stuff Catalog or online.
 Customers could acquire points from specially marked Pepsi packages and fountain cups.
 Additional points were sold both by Pepsi and by consumers, the latter mainly enabled by eBay.
 The first Pepsi Stuff promotion ended on October 31, 1996.
 It was relaunched 12 years later on February 1, 2008, ended on December 31, 2008, and was relaunched as Pepsi Pass in August 2015.
 Pepsi Stuff was relaunched on January 22, 2018 with retro editions of Pepsi, and ended on February 28, 2019.

 History

 Program inception

 The premium-based loyalty program of PepsiCo called Pepsi Stuff was launched in the United States on March 28, 1996.
 Points were distributed on four billion packages and billions of cups and millions of consumers participated.
 According to some sources, the first Pepsi Stuff campaign significantly outperformed The Coca-Cola Company's much-anticipated Atlanta Olympics Summer with growth three times larger than Coca-Cola's and two points of share gained by Pepsi.
-Pepsi Stuff continued to run throughout North America due to consumer and bottler demand, and was eventually expanded to include Mountain Dew and other drinks, and into many international markets.
+The Pepsi Stuff campaign ran throughout North America and was expanded to include Mountain Dew and other drinks, and into many international markets.
 It ended on October 31, 1996.
 In response to the campaign, The Coca-Cola Company accelerated and extended its discount pricing programs.